lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    That is, upon receiving M, the peer P should continue the execution of EDHOC only if both the following conditions hold.

-   * P currently stores CRED, as specified by reference or by value in ID_CRED_I/ID_CRED_R or in the value of an EAD item; and
+   * P currently stores CRED, as specified by reference or by value in the ID_CRED_I/ID_CRED_R field of M or in the value of an EAD item of M; and

    * CRED is still valid, i.e., P believes CRED to not be expired or revoked.